JayWelsh/silo-observer-alert/README.md

   <img src="https://vagabond-public-storage.s3.eu-west-2.amazonaws.com/step-6-14.png" width="100%" alt="fork">
 </p>

+## Updates / Upgrades

+Updates and upgrades to this project can be deployed to your instance by merging the `main` branch of [this repo](https://github.com/JayWelsh/silo-observer-alert) into the `main` branch of your fork.
+If you followed the deployment steps above or have used a similar methodology to the above, any changes that you merge into your fork will automatically be deployed.

 ## Questions / Support

 If you have any questions or need any help, please feel free to join the [silo.observer Discord server](https://discord.gg/aUpKaCEy), or alternatively ping @JayWelsh on the silo.finance Discord server.